windycityapps/martianspacelines/README.md

- #martianspacelines
+ # Martian Spacelines

- Welcome to Martian Spacelines
+ Welcome to Martian Spacelines!
- An awesome way of scheduling your trips to the Moon and Mars
+ An awesome way of scheduling your trips to the Moon and Mars.

- Some quick facts about computing travel time to Mars
+ Some quick facts about computing travel time to Mars:

- Mars distance from from Earth fluctuats and goes from a max distance of 35 million miles and min distance 250 million miles depending and where it is in its 2 year cycle
+ Mars distance from from Earth fluctuates and goes from a max distance of 35 million miles and min distance 250 million miles depending and where it is in its 2 year cycle.

- Mars travel towards or away from Earth 432,000 miles per day
+ Mars travel towards or away from Earth 432,000 miles per day.

- Orion spacecraft top speed is 20,000 mph
+ Orion spacecraft top speed is 20,000 mph.

- On October 30, 2015 Mars was 205 million miles from Earth
+ On October 30, 2015 Mars was 205 million miles from Earth.

  I used October 30 as base to calculate where Mars is, how many miles away, and how long it would take Orion to make to Martian orbit.